-Wootton told the wagon-master that he had seen what he supposed was an Indian trying to slip up to the mules and that he had killed him.
-Some of the men crept very circumspectly to the spot where the supposed dead Indian was lying, while young Wootton remained at his post eagerly waiting for their report.
+Wootton told the wagon master that he had seen what he supposed was an Indian trying to slip up to the mules and that he had killed him.
+Some men crept very circumspectly to the spot where the supposed dead Indian was lying while young Wootton remained at his post, eagerly waiting for their report.
 Presently he heard a voice cry out: “I’ll be d—d ef he hain’t killed ‘Old Jack!”‘ “Old Jack” was one of the lead mules of one of the wagons.
-He had torn up his picket-pin and strayed outside of the lines, with the result that the faithful brute met his death at the hands of the sentry.
-Wootton declared that he was not to be blamed; for the animal had disobeyed orders while he had strictly observed them!
+He had torn up his picket pin and strayed outside of the lines, resulting in the faithful brute meeting his death at the hands of the sentry.
+Wootton declared that he was not to be blamed, for the animal had disobeyed orders while he had strictly observed them!

 The winters of the years mentioned were noted for the Pawnee’s incursions into the region of the fort.
-They always pretended friendship for the whites, when any of them were inside of its sacred precincts, but their whole manner changed when they by some stroke of fortune caught a trapper or hunter alone on the prairie or in the foothills; he was a dead man sure, and his scalp was soon dangling at the belt of his cowardly assassins.
-Hardly a day passed without witnessing some poor fellow running for the fort with a band of the red devils after him; frequently, he escaped the keen edge of their scalping-knife, but every once in a while, a man was killed.
-At one time, two herders who were with their animals within fifty yards of the fort, going out to the grazing ground, were killed and every hoof of stock runoff.
+They always pretended friendship for the whites when any of them were inside of its sacred precincts, but their whole manner changed when they, by some stroke of fortune, caught a trapper or hunter alone on the prairie or in the foothills; he was a dead man sure, and his scalp was soon dangling at the belt of his cowardly assassins.
+Hardly a day passed without witnessing some poor fellow running for the fort with a band of the red devils after him; frequently, he escaped the keen edge of their scalping knife, but every once in a while, a man was killed.
+At one time, two herders with their animals within 50 yards of the fort, going out to the grazing ground, were killed, and every hoof of stock runoff.

-A party from the fort, comprising only eight men, among whom was young Wootton, made up for lost time with the Indians, at the crossing of Pawnee Fork, the same place where he had had his first fight.
+A party from the fort, comprising only eight men, among whom was young Wootton, made up for lost time with the Indians at the crossing of Pawnee Fork, the same place where he had had his first fight.
 The men had set out from the fort to meet a small caravan of wagons from the East, loaded with supplies for Bent’s Fort.
 It happened that a band of 16 Pawnee warriors were watching for the arrival of the train, too.
-Wootton’s party were well mounted, while the Pawnees were on foot, and although the Indians were two to one, the advantage was decidedly in favor of the whites.
+Wootton’s party was well mounted while the Pawnee were on foot, and although the Indians were two to one, the advantage was decidedly in favor of the whites.

-The Indians were armed with bows and arrows only, and while it was an easy matter for the whites to keep out of the way of the shower of missiles which the Indians commenced hurling at them, the latter became an easy prey to the unerring rifles of their assailants, who killed 13 out of the 16 in a very short time.
-The remaining three took leave of their comrades at the beginning of the conflict and, abandoning their arms, rushed up to the caravan, which was just appearing over a small divide, and gave themselves up.
-The Indian custom was observed in their case, although it was rarely that any prisoners were taken in these conflicts on the Santa Fe Trail.
+The Indians were armed with bows and arrows only, and while it was an easy matter for the whites to keep out of the way of the shower of missiles that the Indians commenced hurling at them, the latter became easy prey to the unerring rifles of their assailants, who killed 13 out of the 16 in a very short time.
+The remaining three took leave of their comrades at the beginning of the conflict and, abandoning their arms, rushed up to the caravan, which was appearing over a small divide, and gave themselves up.
+The Indian custom was observed in their case, although rarely were any prisoners taken in these conflicts on the Santa Fe Trail.
 Another curious custom was also followed.
-When the party encamped, they were well fed, and the next morning supplied with rations enough to last them until they could reach one of their villages, and sent off to tell their head chief what had become of the rest of his warriors.
+When the party encamped, they were well fed and the next morning supplied with rations enough to last them until they could reach one of their villages and sent off to tell their head chief what had become of the rest of his warriors.

-As he expected, the Ute followed on his trail and came up with his little party on a prairie where there was not the slightest chance to ambush or hide.
-They had to fight, because they could not help it, but resolved to sell their lives as dearly as possible, as the Ute outnumbered them twenty to one; Wootton having only eight men with him, including the Shawnee.
+As he expected, the Ute followed on his trail and came up with his little party on a prairie where there was no chance to ambush or hide.
+They had to fight because they could not help it, but resolved to sell their lives as dearly as possible, as the Ute outnumbered them twenty to one; Wootton having only eight men with him, including the Shawnee.